krotrn/campus-connect/SECURITY.md

 **Out of scope:**

-- The underlying infrastructure of the college network.
+- The underlying infrastructure of the campus network.
 - Vulnerabilities in third-party services we use (e.g., Next.js, Prisma, NextAuth.js).
 Please report these directly to the respective project maintainers.
 - Vulnerabilities in the core software of our self-hosted services (PostgreSQL, MinIO, Redis).
 Please report these to their upstream projects.
 - Social engineering or physical access attacks.